-Located within the Dandenong Ranges National Park, the 1000 Steps Kokoda Walk is a unique and renowned tourist spot at Mt.
-Dandenong.
+Located within the Dandenong Ranges National Park, the 1000 Steps Kokoda Walk is a unique and renowned tourist spot in the Dandenong Ranges.

 The 1000 Steps boasts the Kokoda Track Memorial Walk, a popular walking trail in the area.
 Nicely maintained by rangers, the Kokoda Track is a beautiful walking track with adjacent forested areas, bushlands and various scenic points.
 Whilst visiting the steps, you will get a small glimpse into the physical effort experienced by the Australian soldiers during 1942.

 Those who would like to challenge themselves by completing the 1000 Steps should wear appropriate footwear (runners or hiking shoes) and should have a moderate level of fitness.
 Many people come to this attraction to test and improve their fitness, and thankfully there are a number of shady rest stops along the way for those who need to catch their breath.
 Those climbing the 1000 Steps should make sure to bring your own bottle of water as there are no water fountains on the trail.